klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 print(desert['name'])
 ```

-You may appreciate the version check before the actual call to `load`.
+The careful reader may appreciate the version check before the actual call to `load`.
 This was done on purpose because from PyYAML >= 5.1, the `load` function was patched to avoid "function" deserialization (e.g. `os.system`, `subprocess.call`, `subprocess.check_output`).
-However, it may still be possible to exploit it using non function based vectors as `subprocess.Popen`, as nicely exposed [here](https://www.exploit-db.com/docs/47655).
+However, it may still be possible to exploit it using non function based vectors as `subprocess.Popen`.
+A very nice explaination on that can be found [here](https://www.exploit-db.com/docs/47655).
-The main concept is the always the same, trick the application into loading arbitrary classes/methods.
+The main concept is the always the same: tricking the application into loading arbitrary classes/methods.
 In the case of PyYAML, the following payload can be used to spawn a calculator on the hosting server:

 ```yaml
 !!python/object/apply:nt.system
 - cmd /c calc
 ```

-This simple payload can be created easily using the following code:
+This simple payload can be easily created using the following code:

 ```python
 import yaml, os